phoenix-rtos/phoenix-rtos-doc/devices/sensors/simsensors.md

 - The first column contains the ID of a sensor type, which corresponds to IDs from Sensorhub.
 The first column contains the ID of a sensor type, which corresponds to the IDs from Sensorhub.
-Furthermore, as described in the `Measurement publishing algorithm` section, the end scenario indicator can be used as a value of this field.
+Furthermore, as described in the [Timestamps logic](#timestamps-logic) section, the end scenario indicator can be used as a value of this field.
 All currently available values are listed below.

 | Sensor type   | ID |